AliAboelela123/APS105---Reversi-Board-Game/README.md

-# APS105 Labs
+# APS105 Reversi
-The projects posted here are the more noteworthy labs I've worked on at the University of Toronto's APS105 course.
+This repo contains the source code used for the board game project required in UofT's 'Computer Fundamentals' course.

+Game is played in command line and contains a working AI with functional game mechanics to the popular board game "Reversi".